maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Apple Business BASIC has the similarly-named `SUB$`, but this is short for "substitute", not "substring".
 This performs replacement of one portion of a string with another, which is useful in a system with MID/LEFT/RIGHT where this operation can be complex.
 For instance, `SUB$("Hello!", "XX", 2)` produces HXXlo!
+RetroBASIC does not support this variation, but it can be accomplished using string slicing.

 #### Variations: